- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

-If you’re a nature-lover, you will feel right at home here.
+If you’re a nature-lover, you will feel right at home in the Green Mountain State!
 Vermont hiking trails offer something for hikers of all skill levels; you’ll come across breath-taking cascades, mountain summits with great views from fire towers, and plenty of ponds and lakes to cool off in on a hot, summer day.

 The poet Robert Frost loved this area of the country so much (and who can blame him?) that he spent the latter part of his life in the Vermont wilderness.
 If you’re a fan of his poetry or history in general, you can take a short 1-mile trail around his former cabin, which highlights his poetry along the way.

-Summer and fall are without a doubt the best seasons to hike in Vermont.
-New England autumns are quite possibly the most spectacular in all the U.S., making a fall Vermont hike any leaf peeper’s dream come true.
+Summer and fall are without a doubt the best seasons to hike in Vermont; a fall Vermont hike will make any leaf-peepers dream come true.
 Summers, although they can get a bit on the warm side, sure beat the notorious “mud season” of late winter/early spring.

-Whether you’re looking for easy hikes in Vermont, an adventurous overnight trip, or something in-between, we’ve got you covered with this list of 13 of the best hikes in VT.
+Whether you’re looking for easy hikes in Vermont, an adventurous overnight trip, or something in-between, we’ve got you covered with this list of the best hikes in VT.

 Best Waterfall Hikes